 Training Courses – how to plan modules?

-Do you have some knowledge or experience that you can pass on?
+Do you have some knowledge or experience of value that you can pass on?
 Can you do that through the web?
-Audio or video or written format?
+Audio or video or written format – a blended learning?
 Will you repurpose content ?
 Which is the best way to deliver training for you and for your audience?
 Is it a free giveaway or an introduction to your other content or do you want a paid model to have people sign up for training?
-Good content that is given away can help establish you as an Authority in your area of business and lead to more leads or enquiries.
+Good content that is given away can help establish you as an Authority in your area of business and generates more leads or enquiries.
 The web is awash with good content, most of which is free.
 Have a look and see what is already available.
 Have you got something new that is worth packaging up?

 Training courses format or structure